-SECTION 2.01 Authorization; Date; Payment of Principal and Interest; Denominations.
-The Refunding Bonds shall be issued for the purpose of providing funds to pay and redeem the Prior Bonds, and to pay costs incurred in connection with the issuance, sale and delivery of the Refunding Bonds.
-The Refunding Bonds shall be issued by the District under and subject to the terms of this Paying Agent Agreement and the Law, and shall be designated as the "Sacramento City Unified School District 2012 General Obligation Refunding Bonds," and shall be in the aggregate principal amount of \$.
-The Refunding Bonds shall be dated as of June , 2012.
+The Refunding Bonds shall be dated as of December , 2013.
 The Refunding Bonds shall bear interest at the respective rates shown in the table in this Section 2.01 below, payable on each Interest Payment Date, until payment of the principal amount thereof.
 Each Refunding Bond authenticated and registered on any date prior to the close of business on the first Record Date shall bear interest from the date of said Refunding Bond.
-Each Refunding Bond authenticated during the period between any Record Date and the close of business on its corresponding Interest Payment Date shall bear interest from the Interest Payment Date.
+Each Refunding Bond authenticated during the period between any Record Date and the close of business on its corresponding Interest Payment Date shall bear interest from such Interest Payment Date.
 Any other Refunding Bond shall bear interest from the Interest Payment Date immediately preceding the date of its authentication.
 If, at the time of authentication of any Refunding Bond, interest is in default on outstanding Refunding Bonds, such Refunding Bond shall bear interest from the Interest Payment Date to which interest has previously been paid or made available for payment on the outstanding Refunding Bonds.
 Interest on the Refunding Bonds shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.